-A polyploid is simply an organism that contains more than two complete sets of chromosomes.
-For animals, this is a fairly rare occurrence (though a polyploid rat, the first polyploid mammal ever identified, was recently discovered in Argentina).
-In plants, however, polyploidy occurs naturally and is very common.
+A polyploid is simply an organism that contains more than the usual two sets of chromosomes.
+For animals, this is a fairly rare occurrence (although a polyploid rat, the first polyploid mammal ever identified, was recently discovered in Argentina).
+In plants, however, this is much more common and has played an important role in plant evolution.
+The development of polyploids can also be a useful and valuable approach in plant improvement programs.

-The term "ploidy" or "ploidy level" refers to the number of complete sets of chromosomes and is notated by an "x."
-An individual with two sets of chromosomes is referred to as a diploid (2x), three sets would be a triploid (3x), and so on with tetraploid (4x), pentaploid (5x), hexaploid (6x), etc. It is sometimes also important to identify if one is referring to the reduced (gametophytic) chromosome number following meiosis as would be found in egg and sperm (denoted as "n") or in nonreduced (sporophytic) tissue (denoted as "2n").
-Thus, for example, a tetraploid birch tree would be presented as 2n = 4x = 56.
+The term "ploidy" or "ploidy level" refers to the number of sets of chromosomes and is notated by an "x".
+An individual with two sets of chromosomes is referred to as a diploid (2x), three sets would be a triploid (3x), and so on with tetraploid (4x), pentaploid (5x), hexaploid (6x), etc. It is sometimes also important to identify if one is referring to the reduced number following meiosis as would be found in egg and sperm (denoted as "n") or in non-reduced tissue (denoted as "2n").
+Thus, for example, a tetraploid birch tree would be represented as 2n=4x=56.

 Polyploidy can naturally arise in a number of different ways.
-In some cases a somatic (nonreproductive) mutation can occur, due to a disruption in mitosis, resulting in chromosome doubling in a meristematic cell(s) that will give rise to a polyploid shoot.
-These sports are sometimes evident on a plant by their enlarged "gigas" condition.
+In some cases a somatic (non-reproductive) mutation can occur, due to a disruption in mitosis, resulting in chromosome doubling in a meristematic cell(s) that will subsequently produce a polyploid shoot.
+These mutations or sports are often evident on a tree by their enlarged "gigas" condition.
 Polyploids can also result from the union of unreduced gametes - eggs and sperm that have not undergone normal meiosis and still have a 2n constitution.

-The origin of a polyploid can often determine if it will be fertile and may further indicate how it can best be used in a plant improvement program.
-If a tetraploid arises from spontaneous doubling in a shoot or from the union of unreduced gametes from two closely related (e.g., same species) diploid individuals, it will have four similar (homologous) versions of each chromosome.
+The origin of a polyploid can often determine if will be fertile and may further indicate how it can best be used in a plant improvement program.
+If a tetraploid arises from spontaneous doubling in a shoot or from the union of unreduced gametes from two closely related (e.g. same species) diploid individuals, it will have four similar (homologous) versions of each chromosome.
 Despite different origins, both of these polyploids behave similarly reproductively and are often referred to as autotetraploids (or polysomic tetraploids).
 Autopolyploids may or may not be fertile.
 In diploids, meiosis involves the pairing of homologous chromosomes, which eventually segregate to form two separate gametes, each with one set of chromosomes.
-Infertility can arise in autopolyploids due to the fact that there are more than two homologous chromosomes.
-The presence of multiple homologous chromosomes often results in spurious pairing between multiple chromosomes, unpaired chromosomes, and gametes with unbalanced chromosome numbers (anueploids).
-Offspring that result from sexual reproduction from unreduced gametes or somatic doubling in a hybrid of different species are referred to as allopolyploids (or sometimes amphidiploids or disomic polyploids).
-These plants also have four versions of each chromosome, but the two from one parent are sufficiently different from the two from the other parent, that they generally don't pair during meiosis.
+Infertility can arises in autopolyploids due to the fact that there are more than two homologous chromosomes.
+The presence of multiple homologous chromosomes, and gametes with unbalanced chromosome numbers (anueploids).

+Offspring that result from sexual reproduction from unreduced gametes of different species are referred to as allopolyploids (or sometimes amphidiploids or disomic polyploids).
+These plants also have four versions of each chromosome, but the two from one parent are sufficiently different (non-homologous) from the two from the other parent, that they generally don't pair during meiosis.
 Due to this composition, allopolyploids are typically fertile.
 During meiosis each chromosome can pair with its homologous partner, meiosis continues, resulting in fertile germ cells.